-Instead, fiber can be beneficial to your boy as it doesn't raise blood sugar or require insulin to be disposed - which means that it doesn't make you fatter.
+Instead, fiber can be beneficial to your boy as it doesn't raise blood sugar or require insulin to be disposed of - which means that it doesn't make you fatter.
 This fact actually makes chia seeds low-carb friendly food and gives them the ability to absorb up to 10-12 times of their weight in water because of the fiber.

 If you have read about foods rich in fiber before, you probably know that they are able to kill all the bacteria in the intestine and become gel-like while expanding in your stomach.
 As such, they can actually kill your food cravings and give your body great nutritional value.